ExtraRandom/CC_FileServer/README.md

-Worked on it a little mostly for fun will update it once everything is ironed out.

 Made to make pushing updates for programs to minecraft easier.
-No longer updated as I'm not currently playing Minecraft and the program works fine as it is (for me at least, you may experience some issues which you're welcome to fix yourself :) ).
+Won't be updated often as I don't play Minecraft much anymore, and it works well enough for me in the state it is currently in.

 # ComputerCraft File Server